Are you planning to visit Liberia? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Liberia.

 - Be extra careful with certain appliances because of the difference in frequency.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity in Liberia

-In Liberia the power sockets are of type A, B and F. Check out the following pictures.
+In Liberia the power plugs and sockets are of type A, B and F. Check out the following pictures.
 When living in Sweden you will need a power plug adapter for sockets type A and B.

 - Your appliances with plug C don't fit socket A or B.

 - Your appliances with plug F don't fit socket A or B.

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).

 You can also check the map to see the use of different plugs and sockets in the world.

 Voltage converter needed in Liberia?